-The proclamations also waive and suspend certain training and certification requirements that prevent, hinder, or delay necessary action in coping with the long-term care worker shortage.
-Training and certification minimum requirements are waived and suspended including requirements for completing long-term care worker training within one hundred twenty calendar days of being hired.
+The proclamations also waive and suspend certain training and certification requirements under chapter 388-112A WAC that prevent, hinder, or delay necessary action in coping with the long-term care worker shortage.
+Training and certification requirements for Adult Family Home providers, applicants, resident managers, entity representatives, long-term care workers, and volunteers are waived and suspended including requirements for completing long-term care worker training within one hundred twenty calendar days of being hired, and long-term care worker minimum qualifications and continuing education requirements.

-In addition to the preceding facility activities affected by the Governor's proclamations, the Developmental Disabilities Administration (DDA) is advising that all assessments conducted by DDA case / resource managers in all programs should be done telephonically or by using other technology in place of in-person visits wherever possible.
+In addition to the preceding facility activities affected by the Governor's proclamations, Home and Community Services (HCS) is advising that all assessments conducted by HCS assessors in all programs should be done telephonically or by using other technology in place of in-person visits wherever possible.